 The study primarily involved an assessment to identify critical processes, components and services of the wetland ecosystems.
 This assessment relied on input from individuals with extensive experience with the Ramsar sites.
 A consultation component of the study was conducted in Jabiru.
 As part of this process, significant threats to the wetland services were identified, information gaps highlighted and conceptual models of ecosystem functions developed.

-Quantitative and semi-quantitative limits of acceptable change to critical wetland habitats and species will also develop as part of the study.
+Quantitative and semi-quantitative limits of acceptable change to critical wetland habitats and species was also developed as part of the study.
 These limits of acceptable change will need to be assessed in the context of future activities that may affect the ecological character of the wetland as a matter of national environmental significance.

 Services and Expertise Provided: